-Types of electric vehicles: which is best suited for your fleet?
+Which type of electric vehicle is best suited for your fleet?

 4 minutes

-Electric vehicles can generally be broken down into 3 main categories: Hybrid Electric Vehicle (HEV), Plug-in Hybrid Electric Vehicles (PHEV) and Battery Electric Vehicles (BEV).
+Electric vehicles can generally be broken down into three main categories:

-3 different types of EVs and their fleet use case
+Types of EVs and their fleet use cases

-Fleet use case: HEVs can be a solution for drivers without access to an external power source for recharging of the vehicle's battery.
+Fleet use case: HEVs can be a solution for drivers without access to an external power source for recharging of the vehicle's battery although they do not reduce carbon emissions to the same degree as PHEVs and BEVs.

 Fleet use case: PHEVs are ideal for fleet drivers who typically travel less than 50 kilometers (31 miles) a day but on occasion travel longer ranges.

-Fleet use case: BEVs are the most environmentally-friendly choice for fleets.
+Fleet use case: BEVs are the best choice when it comes to reducing fleet-related tailpipe emissions.
 These vehicles often require the installation of specific charging capabilities at the residence or workplaces of each driver to facilitate charging of the vehicle.

 HEV, PHEV and BEV comparison chart